marcopennekamp/lore/specification/expressions.md

 ```

 If `a` or `b` is a `Real` and the other is an `Int`, the `Int` will be implicitly converted to `Real`.

+Divisions of two integers is explicitly defined as integer division, so `10 / 4` will result in `2` not `2.5`.

 ##### Equality and Order